Antonio-Abrao/acu-master/README.md

 The program can be executed using the browsers Mozilla Firefox and Google Chrome.
 As the algorithm developed has linear complexity, even has a low computational cost and, by compressing of images, we make the program acceptable for a web application.

 WebGl is supported by Google Chrome 46, Mozilla Firefox 42, Apple Safari 9.0,	MS Internet Explorer 11 and	MS Edge 13.

+#

+The file that must be initialized, containing the sidebar with the point information, is the 'acumaster.html'

+The main code is in 'acu.html' and it's all commented

+'Acu_pos' is an independent file used to obtain the positions of an acupuncture point that can be moved by pressing the arrows and plus & minus